All About Kaposi's Sarcoma

 The Abramson Cancer Center of the University of Pennsylvania

-Kaposi's sarcoma (KS) is a tumor that typically presents with skin lesions.
-It develops from the cells lining blood vessels as well as the lymphatic system.
+Kaposi's sarcoma (KS) is a cancer that develops from the cells lining blood vessels as well as the lymphatic system.
+It usually presents as tumors that appear on the skin or inside the mouth, but can develop in the lymph nodes, lungs, or digestive tract.
 Kaposi's sarcoma first moved into the spotlight as an AIDS-defining illness prior to the use of modern medications to control HIV (Human Immunodeficiency Virus).
-However, through further study over the years, much more has been learned about Kaposi's sarcoma.
+Much more has been learned about Kaposi's sarcoma through research over the years since it first appeared.
 For example, in 1994, it was discovered that infection with the human herpes virus 8 (HHV-8) was responsible for Kaposi's sarcoma.
 Although it is necessary to be infected with HHV-8 in order to develop KS, the vast majority of people with HHV-8 infection actually will never develop the disease.
-This is because our immune systems are very adept at controlling the virus and keeping it from causing the development of tumors.
+This is because our immune systems work to control the virus and keep it from causing the development of tumors.

 Kaposi's sarcoma is classified according to the clinical circumstances in which it arises.
 The four types of Kaposi's sarcoma are as follows:

-Classic: This is the first type of Kaposi's sarcoma, described in 1872 at the University of Vienna.
+This is the first type of Kaposi's sarcoma.
 Classic Kaposi's sarcoma (CKS) typically presents in middle-aged or elderly patients.
 Although it can be seen in other parts of the world, it is characteristically seen in individuals from the Mediterranean region, Middle East, or Eastern Europe.
-CKS more often presents in men (3:1 ratio) in their 60's and70's, and the lesions commonly appear on the lower extremities and feet (soles and toes) as red, purple, or deep blue patches that grow and come to form larger plaques.
+CKS presents more commonly in men, and the lesions commonly appear on the lower extremities and feet (soles and toes) as red, purple, or deep blue patches that grow and come to form larger plaques.
 Infection with HHV-8 is more common in these regions and is likely the cause of CKS cases in these populations.
 It has been suggested that as these individuals get older, their immune systems weaken, and Kaposi's sarcoma lesions develop.
 Because individuals with CKS generally have stronger immune systems than those with other types of Kaposi's, the CKS lesions generally develop slower and spread less quickly.

 When the immune system is weak, the HHV-8 virus is much more likely to lead to the development of Kaposi's sarcoma.
 Because of this, Kaposi's sarcoma was one of the first AIDS–defining illnesses.
 The lesions associated with AIDS tend to be very different than other forms of KS.
 These lesions tend to be found on the head, neck, chest, and back, but can also be found in mucous membranes, such as in the GI tract (stomach and intestines) and the lungs.
 AIDS-related KS is often more aggressive, with many more lesions that progress more quickly than other types.